coq/coq/doc/sphinx/proof-engine/ltac.rst

 .. flag:: Ltac Batch Debug

-   This flag has the effect of presenting a newline at every prompt, when the debugger is on.
+   This :term:`flag` has the effect of presenting a newline at every prompt, when the debugger is on.
 The debug log thus created, which does not require user input to generate when this flag is set, can then be run through external tools such as diff.